 - Physical affection - 1 Corinthians 7:3-5.
-Love means to be a giver rather than a taker.
-In marriage the spouse belongs to the other person for the purpose of lovingly meeting the needs and desires of the other person (voluntarily, without them demanding it), rather than trying to get them to meet our own personal needs and desires.
+In marriage, sexual love means to be a giver rather than a taker.
+Each spouse belongs to the other person for the purpose of lovingly meeting the needs and desires of the other person (voluntarily, without them demanding it), rather than trying to get them to meet our own personal needs and desires.